kangwang1988/RecordScreen-iOS9-/README.md

 ## Overview

-RecordScreen-iOS9+ is a project which implements screen recording in iOS9 and plus.
+RecordScreen-iOS9+ is a project which implements screen recording in iOS9 and above.
 ## Feature
 	a.A video recording your screen in your app with ReplayKit. b.Red dots indicating user action.